pratikunterwegs/gooseFamsizeGermany/texts/goose_03mmmethods.md

 We then chose between time since arrival, and time to departure to represent the time in winter as experienced by geese.
 To do so, we specified two generalised linear mixed models (GLMMs) from the `lme4` package [@lme4], with one model using the number of days since the first goose arrivals on the autumn migration, and the other using the number of days to the end of goose departures on the spring migration as predictors of family size.
 We ran these models on the family level data, and included breeding year, observer identity, and habitat type as *iid.* random effects.
 We ranked the two models by their AICc scores (here equivalent to AIC) using the `MuMIn` package [@mumin], and days since arrival ($AICc$ = 25,396) was selected over days to departure ($AICc$ = 25,729.7) as a proxy for the time in winter.

 To quantify summer predation, we first obtained rodent (lemming) abundance indices for the breeding grounds from the website *Arctic Birds* (`www.arcticbirds.net`), an initiative of the International Breeding Conditions Survey on Arctic Birds.
 This approach has been previously used to fill in gaps in trapping datasets [@nolet2013faltering].
 Sites on *Arctic Birds* are marked on a map and binned into four classes: "Unclear", "Low or absent", "Average", and "High".
 The same sites are not present in each year.
 We graded these sites on a 0 - 3 scale, with 0 for "Unclear, and 3 for "High".
 The distinction between sites graded 0 and 1 was itself unclear.
 Both 0 and 1 were used in different years to mark the island of Kolguyev, which is well known to have no lemming cycle.
 We took 0 to indicate a near or full absence of lemmings rather than an unsurveyed site, and also included an entry of 0 for Kolguyev in each year.
-Breeding birds form the major prey base for the island's predators, the majority of geese on the island are breeders [@kondratyev2008greater, @kruckenberg2008white], lending inclusion of the index for Kolguyev quite some value.
+Breeding birds form the major prey base for the island's predators and the majority of geese on the island are breeders [@kondratyev2008greater, @kruckenberg2008white], lending inclusion of the index for Kolguyev quite some value.
 We averaged the lemming index across the sites in each year, and then for each year *t*, we calculated a predation index (*P_t*).

  \begin{equation} P_t = \frac{L_{t-1} - L_t + 3}{2} \end{equation}